 I have been divorced for 5 years.
 I became disabled within a year of the divorce.
 My ex wife moved out of state and we have not been in any contact.
 With only disability income, I have struggled to pay alimony over the years but have paid as much as I could.
 My medical issues require tens of...
 Read more »

 The answer is she could try but several states have medical exemptions that would allow you to keep the vehicle.
 I do not know what the laws are for Florida but typically they would have to take the car, sell it at auction and then disperse the proceeds.
-If the car isn't worth much then the cost...Read more »
+If the car isn't worth much then the...Read more »

 Short answer is yes.
 It really depends on the circumstances and what is going on with both parties.
 A judge may be stating that it is in the best interest of your husband to not have you in his presence due to drug matters.
 It is really hard to say more without additional facts.

 In order for the character or creature to be immediately recognizable I wouldn't want to stray too far from the original (probably trademarked) designs, but the art might be considered fan art, which I understand is in fuzzy copyright territory.
-Derivative works and fan art is regularly sold at...
+Derivative works and fan art is regularly sold...
 Read more »

 Had a default judgement against me for rent owed after eviction.
 Hearing is set to answer questions about my assets.
 I want to settle the debt w/the apartment complex, not their collection attorney.
 Does the FDCPA cover this issue and allow me to submit in writing that I will only deal w/the...
 Read more »